RANZCR Clinical Radiology Phase 1 Examination Pass Rate 2026

 - Anatomy gaps: radiological anatomy differs from surgical anatomy and must be studied from imaging, not textbooks alone.

-- Insufficient MCQ practice; the Part 1 rewards rapid pattern recognition developed through high question volume.
+- Insufficient MCQ practice; the Phase 1 rewards rapid pattern recognition developed through high question volume.

 - Leaving physics until last - it requires time to consolidate and cannot be crammed in final weeks.

-What resources does PRIMEX provide for the RANZCR Part 1 Examination?
+What resources does PRIMEX provide for the RANZCR Clinical Radiology Phase 1 Examination?

-PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the RANZCR Part 1 Examination.
+PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the RANZCR Clinical Radiology Phase 1 Examination.
 Start with a 7-day free trial to access the full platform.